WParsec/Semester-Project-2/README.md

 ### Configurations

-- Project is configured to run prettier on all files on-save
+- Project is configured to run prettier on all files on-save except tailwind.config.js
 - Project is configured to run eslint as pre-commit hook

+## Gitignore

+### Following files are .gitignored

+- /node_modules
+- .eslintrc.json
+- .husky
+- .vscode